Admissions & Fees

 Portfolio Assisted Assessment:

-Combines the portfolio with other examples of achievement.
-For example, with products, performance simulations, interviews, oral exams, and skills demonstrations:
+Combines the portfolio with other examples of achievement. (i.e. with products, performance simulations, interviews, oral exams, and skills demonstrations) as described below:

 - Products may include a selection of fine art, computer software, poems, books, stories

 - Performances may include dance, music and theatre and may be live or video taped

 - Simulations such as role play.
 Useful when it is either to expensive or impractical to bring in actual products or to arrange a live performance

 - Interviews and oral exams provide a more personalized assessment which may clarify areas of learning

 - Skills demonstrations assess hands on learning such as competence in operating special equipment or conducting lab experiments

 With a portfolio, applicants are able to demonstrate how acquired competencies match what would have been learned from completing a formal course.

 - Cover page: name, address, phone number, and title of course equivalency requested and table of contents